emmalod/GIS_Laboratory/README.md

 This is the official repository of the Geographic Information System project, a course held in Politecnico di Milano during the Academic year 2022/23
 In this repository you can find the design and the implementation of a website in which we present our GIS project about a landslide risk analysis in the Lombardy region.

-The folder "Website" contains the files and images needed to operate the website, composed of three web pages.
+The folder "Website" contains the files and images needed to operate the website, composed of three web pages:
+- Home (index.html)
+- Our project (our-project.html)
+- Results (results.html)
+- WebGIS (web-gis.html)
+- About Us (about-us.html)

+The folder "Group_6" contains all the mandatory outputs.